Jason Swedlow

 Jason Swedlow is an American-born cell biologist and light microscopist who is Professor of Quantitative Cell Biology at the School of Life Sciences, University of Dundee, Scotland.
 He is a co-founder of the Open Microscopy Environment and Glencoe Software.
 In 2021, he joined Wellcome Leap as a Program Director.

 Education and career

-Prof. Swedlow received a B.A. in Chemistry from Brandeis University in Waltham, Massachusetts, in 1982.
-He then earned a Ph.D. in Biophysics from UCSF in 1994, under the direction of Dr. David Agard and Dr. John Sedat.
-After a postdoctoral fellowship with Dr Tim Mitchison at UCSF and then Harvard Medical School, Dr Swedlow established his own laboratory in 1998 at the Wellcome Trust Biocentre, University of Dundee, as a Wellcome Trust Career Development Fellow.
+Swedlow received a B.A. in Chemistry from Brandeis University in Waltham, Massachusetts, in 1982.
+He then earned a Ph.D. in Biophysics from UCSF in 1994, under the direction of David Agard and John Sedat.
+After a postdoctoral fellowship with Tim Mitchison at UCSF and then Harvard Medical School, Swedlow established his own laboratory in 1998 at the Wellcome Trust Biocentre, University of Dundee, as a Wellcome Trust Career Development Fellow.
 He was awarded a Wellcome Trust Senior Research Fellowship in 2002 and named Professor of Quantitative Cell Biology in 2007.
-From 2021-2024, he has a part-time secondment as a Program Director at Wellcome Leap, running the Delta Tissue Program.
+From 2021 to 2024, he has a part-time secondment as a Program Director at Wellcome Leap, running the Delta Tissue Program.
 He was named a Fellow of the Royal Society of Edinburgh in 2012 and appointed an Honorary OBE in 2021.